Batched Single-Index Global Multi-Armed Bandits with Covariates: Regret bounds

 \section{Regret bounds}

 In this section, we establish fundamental limits and achievable performance guarantees for the batched contextual bandit problem under a single-index model structure.
-We first derive a minimax lower bound that characterizes the optimal regret rates as a function of the number of batches $M$ and margin parameter $\alpha$.
+We first derive a minimax lower bound that characterizes the optimal regret rates as a function of the number of batches $M$, {number of arms $K$,} and margin parameter $\alpha$.
 This lower bound reveals an inherent difficulty of the problem.
 We then analyze our proposed BIDS algorithm under the two scenarios, i.e., with and without a pilot estimate.
-When the pilot direction estimate is available with sufficient accuracy, our upper bound matches the lower bound up to log factors, establishing minimax optimality.
-When the pilot direction is unknown and needs to be estimated, the upper bound matches the lower bound under certain margin conditions, though a gap remains between upper and lower bounds in some ranges of the margin condition.
+When the pilot direction estimate is available with sufficient accuracy, our upper bound matches the lower bound up to log factors {for fixed $K$}, establishing minimax optimality {in this regime.
+When $K$ grows with $T$, however, the two bounds differ in their dependence on $K$, where the upper bound has polynomial dependence on $K$ while the lower bound has only logarithmic dependence.} When the pilot direction is unknown and needs to be estimated, the upper bound matches the lower bound under certain margin conditions, though a gap remains between upper and lower bounds in some ranges of the margin condition.